webweaverashik/metronic_8_login_complete/README.md

 npm run dev
 ```

-Set up your database connection in .env:<br>
+Set up your database connection in `.env`
 ```bash
 DB_DATABASE=ucms_db
 DB_USERNAME=root
 DB_PASSWORD=your_password
 ```

-Now, you can access UCMS at http://localhost:8000.
+Now, you can access UCMS at `http://localhost:8000`.